AleksandraKrajina/AleksandraKrajina/README.md

 👋 Hi, I’m @AleksandraKrajina

 ## About Me
-I am a passionate software developer with experience in Tailwind, React, but also in Figma.
-I love coding, learning new technologies and solving isuesses.
+I am a passionate software developer with experience in Tailwind, React but also in Figma.
+I love coding, learning new technologies and solving issues.

-- 🔭 I’m currently working on Phone Cases Shop
+- 🔭 I’m currently working on E-commerce shop
 - 🌱 I’m currently learning Astro
 - 📫 How to reach me on my e-mail: aleksandraa0099@gmail.com or LinkedIn Profile: https://www.linkedin.com/in/aleksandra-krajina-9885b4198/
-- ⚡ Fun fact: [A fun fact about you]

 ## Skills
 - **Programming Languages:** HTML5, CSS3, SassScript, C#, PHP, MySQL, JavaScript